Found near Oban by a member of the public whilst gardening, the urn is around 3000 years old.

 Analysis revealed that the pot had been used initially for cooking food and then was buried as a cremation urn for a young woman and small child.
 It is common for pottery vessels to feature in burial rituals.

 This is one of three swords around 2000 years old, found in very dramatic setting, point down in a bog on the nearby Isle of Shuna.

-On display contains a selection of Food Vessels and Beaker Pots.
-These have been kindly loaned by The National Museum Of Scotland and The British Museum.
+Our display contains a selection of Food Vessels and Beaker Pots.
+These have been kindly loaned to us by The National Museum Of Scotland and The British Museum.
 They include the 3000 year old, highly decorated food vessel with stylistic links to Ireland discovered in The Glebe Cairn a short distance from Kilmartin Museum